MorsGames/sm64plus-launcher/README.md

 # SM64 Plus Launcher

-This is the repository for the launcher for [SM64Plus](https://github.com/MorsGames/sm64plus), written using GameMaker 2022.2.
+This is the repository of the launcher for [SM64Plus](https://github.com/MorsGames/sm64plus), made using GameMaker 2022.2.

 Originally I intended to release the source code for it at SM64Plus's initial launch, but as I was working on the launcher the code for it started getting messier and messier, and I always told myself that I'd release it once I refactored it and made it more presentable.

 This never happened, so I'm releasing the code as is.
-There are a lot of improvements that can be made with the code structure at places, but it gets the job done rather well regardless.
+There are a lot of improvements that can be made with the code at places, but it gets the job done well regardless.

 ## Why GameMaker?